 BECI offers the possibility to order Sprout to be Brussels masks for businesses, staff, and clients.

 As part of their educational initiative, BECI has three different podcast series: Beci Podcasts, Next step, and Bruxelles métropole.
 Beci has its own podcast, with interviews with experts, inspiring testimonials, anything that can directly or indirectly help entrepreneurs in their daily activities.

 Next step is the podcast that aims to inspire entrepreneurs to take the next step.
 In each episode, they invite listeners to meet passionate people, listen to their journey and be inspired by it.

 Bruxelles Métropole is the benchmark magazine for Brussels executives and managers and now has its own podcast: meet the guests of the editorial staff in open-ended interviews, to talk about entrepreneurial and urban themes, close to the concerns of business leaders and the realities of their region.

 Producing podcasts is a time consuming and challenging task in normal times, let alone during a pandemic.
-However, BECI are going stronger than ever with their podcasts.
+However, BECI is going stronger than ever with their podcasts.